Garden & Pool

 Testing the salt levels in your pool is essential to ensure the proper functioning of the salt chlorine generator.
 You can use salt test strips or a testing kit to measure the salt levels in your pool.

-To test the salt levels, take a water sample from the pool and follow the instructions on the test kit or strip.
+To test the salt levels, take a water sample from the pool and follow the instructions on the test strip or kit.

 The test will provide a reading in ppm (parts per million).
 If the salt level is too low, you will need to add salt to the pool.
 If the salt level is too high, you can dilute the pool water or wait for the salt level to decrease naturally.

-It is important to note that other factors, such as the pool’s alkalinity and pH levels, can also affect the salt levels in your pool.
+It is important to note that other factors, such as the pool’s alkalinity and pH levels, can also affect the amount of salt needed in your pool.
 It is recommended to test the salt levels regularly and adjust as needed to maintain the ideal level.

 How Does a Saltwater Pool System Work?

-Saltwater pool systems offer a number of benefits over a regular chlorine pool.
+Saltwater pool systems offer a number of benefits over a regular chlorine pool with the added plus that it’s easier to float!
 Saltwater swimming pools draw on dissolved salt in the water to generate chlorine, which is required to sanitize the pool water.
 Here’s how it works:

 2. The saltwater passes through a salt cell, also known as a chlorine generator.
 The cell uses electrolysis to convert the salt into chlorine gas.
 The chlorine gas dissolves in the water and sanitizes the pool.

 3. The chlorine in the water reverts back to salt through a process called electrolysis.
-This cycle continues, and the salt level remains constant as long as there is no water loss due to splash-out or backwashing.
+This cycle continues, and the salt level remains constant as long as there is no water loss due to splash-out, backwashing or leaks within your system.

 The saltwater pool system is a low-maintenance option compared to traditional chlorine pools.
 The system requires less monitoring and maintenance since the chlorine level is automatically regulated by the salt cell.
 Additionally, saltwater pools are gentler on the skin and eyes, making them a more comfortable swimming experience.